Profiling individual people and telling their story is a fundamental method of documentary style filmmaking.

 The trick is to write the narration in such a way that it makes perfect sense to see whatever video you use.
 In the story on Maria getting married, once I established the link between love, weight loss and her wedding, it made perfect sense to see video of her putting on her wedding gown.

 In the same manner with the depression story, close-ups of bird’s nests and wind chimes make sense in context.

 When I made the Garden Grief story, I really would have liked to have added some still pictures of the auto accident which lead to her depression.
-If you watch the portion of the story I posted, there is no doubt that at the right time screeching tire sound effects, music and quick shots of the wreck scene would have worked well.
+If you watch the portion of the story I posted, there is no doubt that at the right time, screeching tire sound effects, music and quick shots of the wreck scene would have worked well.

 I did not do this because this video was produced in a context of JOURNALISM.
 I needed images of the actual wreck, not just any generic wreck.
 There was no way I could get them by deadline so I left them out.

-No matter what kind of documentary style videos you want to make, chances are real high that profiling people and telling their stories will be one of the best ways for you to accomplish your goal.
+No matter what kind of documentary-style videos you want to make, chances are high that profiling people and telling their stories will be one of the best ways for you to accomplish your goal.

 I hope you enjoy these examples and can see from them all the different elements it takes to make a quality documentary style video.
 Notice the pacing of the editing.
 Rarely does any one shot last as long as ten seconds.
 There are lots of close-ups.

 The video illustrates the story but really does not match word for word with what the narration is saying.
-In is more of association type relationship between the words and the video, not a literal one.
+It is more of association type relationship between the words and the video, not a literal one.

-Thanks for reading Video Production Tips. as always, drop me a line if you have questions about online video.
+Thanks for reading Video Production Tips.
+As always, drop me a line if you have questions about online video.